We've looked into our crystal ball of future interior design trends to see which will be big in 2020.

 How have we gathered this year's top 20?
 Well, it's a list made up of themes and schemes we have seen seeping into interiors (ahem Pinterest, ahem Instagram, ahem design forecasters... paint manufacturers, fabric designers... and so on) for the past few months.

-We've also added some tips and tricks to help you design and decorate with the trends you love, no matter the size of your budget (because unfortunately not all of us can remodel our bathroom in terrazzo just because Instagram says it’s cool) or the size of your rooms.
+We've also added some tips and tricks to help you design and decorate with the trends you love, no matter the size of your rooms or your budget (because unfortunately not all of us can remodel our bathroom in terrazzo just because Instagram says it’s cool).

 Before we begin, can we just make a quick disclaimer?
 Interior design trends don’t automatically become outdated at 00.01 on January 1st, so you might recognise some of these trends as enduring favourites or classic returners from years gone by.

 Want more?
 Find all our design trends, ideas and schemes on our dedicated hub page.

 Yep, we said it, we never thought it would happen but our love for grey has been pushed out by blue!
 And if you don't believe us, believe Pantone.
 Not to boast or anything, but we did have a sneaky suspicion that the Pantone Colour of the Year 2020 was going to be blue.
 It felt like it was time for a blue.
 The 2020 colour is called Classic Blue, and it's just that: a classic blue.
 It's clean and elegant but it's also really uplifting and (in comparison to the last few years) a really easy colour to incorporate into your home.

 For loads of blue room ideas to get you inspired, check out our feature.

 Bet you the last time you wanted to redecorate a room pink you were probably about 11.
 But after a decade or two of being associated with tweens' bedrooms, pink is most definitely back!